String, Felt, and Thread

 Faculty William Lorton

-This is an introduction to Fiber and Material Studies.
+This is an introduction to fiber and material studies.
 Students will follow materials from the raw state to the finished form, learning how to manipulate them at every stage.
-Material and process are often bound together, so a wide variety of techniques of making form from string, thread and fiber will be covered.
+Material and process are often bound together, so a wide variety of techniques of making from string, thread and fiber will be covered.
 Students will learn to make informed material choices based on an understanding of the history and associations of each material.
 Students will be introduced to contemporary criticism, and questions surrounding craft and the history of art.
-Required 2nd year FMS Majors.
-Open Elective.
-Offered fall.
+Open elective.

 Illustration students in Adjunct Professor Bradley Ricca's Graphic Narratives class wowed the crowd at the fifth annual Genghis Con Comics and Arts Festival.

 James Mravec is an award winning illustrator who has worked locally for American Greetings doing greeting card...more

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.